Beauty World food guide

 Image credit: Mentai SENS

 Another option for affordable Japanese food in the Beauty World ‘hood is Mentai SENS.
 They serve up mainly mentaiko-dressed donburi bowls, priced from $5.70 with chicken.
-Also, they sell cheese don, including a decadent Cheese Gyuniku Don ($6.50), and an Unagi Don that goes for just $9.
+They also sell a decadent Cheese Gyuniku Don ($6.50), and an Unagi Don that goes for just $9.

 Address: 144 Upper Bukit Timah Road, #04-K1, Singapore 588177